-We talked with dozens of roadside enforcement officers and asked them questions about some common weigh station bypass programs, the inspection process, and when warnings and citations are issued.
+We talked with dozens of roadside enforcement officers and asked them some common questions about weigh station bypass programs, the inspection process, and when warnings and citations are issued.
 This section addresses some common misconceptions and busts a few myths.